Employee burnout: causes, signs and strategies

 Click here to read our full guide on how presenteeism, or simply being in the office, isn’t ideal, either.

 Employee burnout doesn’t simply appear out of thin air, it has to be brought about.
-Typically, this is due in part to the way an organization operates, and how your people processes respond to your people’s needs.
+Typically, this is due in part to the way an organisation operates and how your people processes respond to your people’s needs.

 When things go awry, burnout can prevail.
 Here are some of the most common causes of burnout for employees:

-• Environment & Management – Both workplace culture and management style can have a distinct effect on burnout.
+• Environment and management: Both workplace culture and management style can have a distinct effect on burnout.
 If employees don’t feel like they enjoy coming into the office, or even opening their laptop each morning to start work, then the feeling of burnout can come about quickly.
 The same is true if their managers pressure or micromanage them.

 Is your corporate culture causing burnout?
 Download our guide to the subject today.